carlignn/carlgaspar/content/posts/pesofolio-philippine-stock-market-portfolio-tracker.md

 * View allocation of each stock holding in your overall portfolio with pie charts
 * Keep track of the PSEI and other PH stock indices (Financials, Holding Firms, Industrial, Mining and Oil, Property, Services)
 * Handy search and sort tool for filtering stocks
-* Built-in PSE calculator which automatically computes for average price including relevant fees Stock Price
+* Built-in PSE calculator which automatically computes for average price including relevant fees

 ## Exceptional User Experience